Get 10% off camper rentals (June 1 – Sept 30, 2025)

 2. Jökulsárgljúfur Canyon - Northeast Iceland

 The best way to complete this trail with a campervan is to have a designated driver who will pick you up when you’ve finished (they can even stay overnight with you at Vesturdalur campsite).
-Hitching a ride back down from Ásbyrgi to Dettifoss is also a possibility if you leave your camper in the parking area.
+Hitching a ride back down from Ásbyrgi to Dettifoss is possible if you leave your camper in the parking area.

 3. Víknaslóðir Trail – East Iceland